patrick-crawford/WEB422-Backup/notes/serving-react-vercel.md

 Open the terminal and change the current working directory to your app.

-If you created your Angular application **without** the `-g` option (i.e. `ng new my-app`), then, a Git repository was created automatically for you.
-Otherwise, if you accidentally used `-g` option while creating the app, you can initialize a local Git repository by running `git init` in the project's directory.

-Additionally, you can run `git status` to verify that Git is set up properly.
-If you *do not* see `fatal: not a git repository (or any of the parent directories): .git` error message, then, your local Git repository exists.
+You can run `git status` to verify that Git is set up properly.
+If you see `fatal: not a git repository (or any of the parent directories): .git` error message, then, your local Git repository does not exist and you need to initialize it using `git init`.

 Now that we're sure that our local git repository is set up, we need to add and commit all of our code changes: